Sum of Measures 1—5 (Total Package)

 No amount/estimate: (i) 19 March 2020, The National Reserve Bank of Tonga (NRBT) Board committed to easing exchange control requirements if needed.
 The exchange rate remains pegged against a basket of currencies (within a ±5% monthly adjustment limit).
 No new exchange restrictions have been announced.
-International reserves remain at 7.4 months of imports at end-February 2020; (ii) As of end-June 2020, international reserves increased to 8.2 months worth of imports (around TOP543.8 million); (iii) Further, as of end-August 2020, international reserves increased to 8.5 months worth of imports (around TOP555.9 million).
+International reserves were at 7.4 months of imports at end-May 2020; (ii) As of end-June 2020, international reserves increased to 8.2 months worth of imports (around TOP543.8 million); (iii) Further, as of end-August 2020, international reserves increased to 8.5 months worth of imports (around TOP555.9 million).
 As of end-October 2020, this rose to 9.7 months worth of imports (around TOP581.6 million).

 |02 - Credit creation info_outline|

 |02B - Support policies for long-term lending info_outline|

 |02B2 - Other policies to support long-term lending||

 No amount/estimate: Monetary policy, which has been accommodative given low inflation and slow economic recovery, remained on hold.

 |03B - Forbearance||